microsoft/accessibility-insights-service/packages/cli/README.md

 ## Single URL Scan

--   Required the –url parameter with URL to scan.
+-   Required --url parameter with URL to scan.
 -   An HTML report will be generated in the output folder, previous result for same URL will be overwritten.

 ```sh